colinpeng-datascience/data-science-e-commerce/README.md

 ### 1. Model Verify Pair (`verify_pair.ipynb`)

 This Jupyter notebook showcases a model developed from scratch to determine if a keyword and a sentence are a match.
 The model employs two encoder Recurrent Neural Networks (RNNs), one for the keyword and another for the description.
-An Attention-like mechanism is integrated, concatenating the encoded keyword to every word of the sentence, ensuring the model remembers the keyword while processing the sentence.
+A residual-connection-like mechanism is integrated, concatenating the encoded keyword to every word of the sentence, ensuring the model remembers the keyword while processing the sentence.
+There was also BERT version of this structure, which simply used the pre-trained BERT instead of training the two encoders from scratch.

 **Document**: [Model Verify Pair Document](documents/verify_pair.pdf)